Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Noble gas budget of the deep mantle

 In Figure \ref{fig:Bar_chart}, we summarize our discussion of noble gases in the deep mantle by presenting a simple estimation of the contributions of each source of the non-radiogenic $^3$He, $^{22}$Ne, $^{36}$Ar, $^{84}$Kr, and $^{130}$Xe.
-For comparison purposes, the contributions are normalized to the measured concentrations $c_{\rm ^AX,DM}$ of \cite{Marty_2012} presented in Table \ref{table:c_mantle} and can therefore be expressed as relative fractions (e.g., $f_{\rm ^{84}Kr,CI}\equiv \frac{ c_{\rm ^{84}Kr,CI}}{c_{\rm ^{84}Kr,DM}}$ for the fraction of the deep mantle $^{84}$Kr coming from CI chondrites).
+For simplicity, we use CI carbonaceous chondrites, rich in heavy noble gases, as a proxy for the primitive chondritic source discussed in Section \ref{subsec:Ar_Kr_Xe_reservoirs}, but note that other chondrite classes may explain the deep mantle signatures of heavy noble gases.
+For comparison purposes, the contributions are normalized to the measured concentrations $c_{\rm ^AX,DM}$ of \cite{Marty_2012} presented in Table \ref{table:c_mantle} and can therefore be expressed as relative fractions (e.g., $f_{\rm ^{84}Kr,cc}\equiv \frac{ c_{\rm ^{84}Kr,cc}}{c_{\rm ^{84}Kr,DM}}$ for the fraction of the deep mantle $^{84}$Kr coming from carbonaceous chondrites).
 The figure is created as follows:

 \begin{enumerate} \item We first fix the fractions $f_{\rm ^AX,atm}$ of each species ${\rm ^AX}$ accounted for by the subduction of atmospheric gas to the deep mantle.
-For Kr and Xe, we adopt the values reported by \cite{Peron_2022} in Icelandic plume sources of $f_{\rm ^{84}Kr,atm} = 64 \pm 8 \%$ and $f_{\rm ^{132}Xe,atm} = 95.4_{-5.5}^{+4.6} \%$, respectively.\footnote{Those measurements should be treated as upper bounds, as the analogous Galápagos OIB samples exhibit lower fractions of subducted atmospheric material of $f_{\rm ^{84}Kr,atm} = 48 \pm 8 \%$ and $f_{\rm ^{132}Xe,atm} = 93.4 \pm 4.6 \%$.} As mentioned in Section \ref{subsubsec:primordial_expectation}, $^3$He and $^{22}$Ne in the deep mantle are expected to be primordial with little to no contamination from the Earth's secondary atmosphere, and we consequently assume for simplicity that these reservoirs are purely primitive (i.e. $f_{\rm ^{3}He,atm} \approx f_{\rm ^{22}Ne,atm} \approx 0$).
-Because the exact balance of the $^{36}$Ar budget between CI chondrites and subducted atmospheric gas remains uncertain, we fix a value of $f_{\rm ^{36}Ar,atm} \approx 18 \%$ to directly match the reported concentration of $^{36}$Ar by \cite{Marty_2012}, which is chosen after constraining the contribution from CI chondrites in the next step.
+For Kr and Xe, we adopt the values reported by \cite{Peron_2022} in Icelandic plume sources of $f_{\rm ^{84}Kr,atm} = 64 \pm 8 \%$ and $f_{\rm ^{132}Xe,atm} = 95.4_{-5.5}^{+4.6} \%$, respectively.\footnote{Those measurements should be treated as upper bounds, as the analogous Galápagos OIB samples exhibit lower fractions of subducted atmospheric material of $f_{\rm ^{84}Kr,atm} = 48 \pm 8 \%$ and $f_{\rm ^{132}Xe,atm} = 93.4 \pm 4.6 \%$.} As mentioned in Section \ref{subsec:primordial_expectation}, $^3$He and $^{22}$Ne in the deep mantle are expected to be primordial with little to no contamination from the Earth's secondary atmosphere, and we consequently assume for simplicity that these reservoirs are purely primitive (i.e. $f_{\rm ^{3}He,atm} \approx f_{\rm ^{22}Ne,atm} \approx 0$).
+Because the exact balance of the $^{36}$Ar budget between a primitive chondritic source and subducted atmospheric gas remains uncertain, we fix a value of $f_{\rm ^{36}Ar,atm} \approx 33 \%$ to directly match the reported concentration of $^{36}$Ar by \cite{Marty_2012}, which is chosen after constraining the contribution from chondrites in the next step.
 This choice is quite arbitrary as the large uncertainty in the $^{36}$Ar measurement of \cite{Marty_2012} allows fractions ranging from 0\% to 73\%.